Sense and Sensibility: Characterisation

-Austen biographer Claire Tomalin argues that Sense and Sensibility has a "wobble in its approach", which developed because Austen, in the course of writing the novel, gradually became less certain about whether sense or sensibility should triumph.
+Claire Tomalin too argues that Sense and Sensibility has a "wobble in its approach", which developed because Austen, in the course of writing the novel, gradually became less certain about whether sense or sensibility should triumph.
 Austen characterises Marianne as a sweet person with attractive qualities: intelligence, musical talent, frankness, and the capacity to love deeply.
 She also acknowledges that Willoughby, with all his faults, continues to love and, in some measure, appreciate Marianne.
 For these reasons, some readers find Marianne's ultimate marriage to Colonel Brandon an unsatisfactory ending.